usdoj-crt/beta-ada/_pages/_resources/child-care-centers.md

 {% details Q29.
 I still have some general questions about the ADA.
 Where can I get more information? expandable %}

-A:The Department of Justice operates an [ADA Information Line]( {{'/infoline/' | relative_url}}).
+A: The Department of Justice operates an [ADA Information Line]( {{'/infoline/' | relative_url}}).
 Information Specialists are available to answer general and technical questions during business hours on the weekdays.

 >800-514-0301 (Voice) and 800-514-0383 (TTY)
 M-W, F 9:30 a.m. – 12:00 p.m. and 3:00 p.m. - 5:30 p.m., Th 2:30 p.m. – 5:30 p.m.
 (Eastern Time) to speak with an ADA Specialist.
 Calls are confidential.